dulceambrocio/DS_vm/README.md

 <p>
 <strong>AFTER RUN:</strong>
-vagrant ssh
+Once the installation is finished you need to connect to the vm vagrant ssh
 </p>

 <<p>
 <strong>Once you are inside the vm:</strong>
+Restart the database
 sudo services postgresql restart (needed to connect from outside the vm to the db)
 </p>